 - Wildlife Bio-Ecology Award

 - Dean's Book Awards (outstanding juniors)

-High achieving, highly motivated incoming first-year students in The Rubenstein School are invited to apply to join the Lola and George D. Aiken Scholars Program.
-The goal of the Aiken Scholars Program is to provide an opportunity for first year students in the Rubenstein School to begin to define themselves as environmental professionals, and to connect their academic interest in the environment to their residential and extracurricular lives.
+High achieving, highly motivated incoming first-year students in the Rubenstein School are invited to apply to join the Lola and George D. Aiken Scholars Program.
+The goal of the Aiken Scholars Program is to provide an opportunity for 20-30 first year students in the Rubenstein School to begin to define themselves as environmental professionals and to connect their academic interest in the environment to their residential and extracurricular lives.
 Active participation in the Aiken Scholars Program gives students the opportunity for enriching coursework, mentoring relationships, and independent study.
-The Aiken Scholars Program provides a framework for academic and community engagement in the Rubenstein School, at UVM, and in the larger community, and supports 15 students who want to become strong and confident leaders.
-Benefits include the Aiken Scholars seminar in their first year, priority status for the Aiken Scholars housing, an initiation fee paid for an honorary society membership, and priority for optional sophomore level field-based special topics course and the optional Honors spring seminar course.
+The Aiken Scholars Program provides a framework for academic and community engagement in the Rubenstein School, at UVM, and in the larger community, and supports students who want to become strong and confident leaders.
+Benefits include the Aiken Scholars seminar in their first year, housing in the GreenHouse Residential Learning Community, an initiation fee paid for an honorary society membership, and the optional Honors spring seminar course.